Ilir-Liburn/Ring2B/README.md

 5. Run Backup script again to restore offical Ring files
 6. Repeat steps 2-5 to switch between Ring2B and Ring

-Ring2B differs from Ring 1.18 by handling references as C++ smart pointers (hence lower reference count in most cases) Starting from the Ring2C, Ring2C+ will target C++ and Ring2C will target C (fork of the official Ring 1.19 64 bit)
+Ring2B differs from Ring 1.18 by handling references as C++ smart pointers (hence lower reference count in most cases).
+Starting from the Ring2C, Ring2C+ will target C++ and Ring2C will target C (fork of the official Ring 1.19 64 bit)

 # Ring2B+